tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Game.purs:game_sig}}
 ```

-To run this computation, we pass a list of words entered by the user as an array of strings, and run the resulting `RWS` computation using `runRWS`:
+To run this computation, we pass a list of words entered by the user as an array of strings and run the resulting `RWS` computation using `runRWS`:

 ```haskell
 data RWSResult state result writer = RWSResult state result writer